ServiceNowDevProgram/code-snippets/UI Actions/Test and Debug Scheduled Scripts/readme.md

 4. Form Button = selected<br>
 5. Add the given script.
 6. New UI Action will be available on Scheduled Scripts in Studio.
+7. Use break points in script to debug.

 <h3><span style='color: red;'>WARNING</span></h3>
 This will run the script.
 So use it wisely.